2024-25 Catalog

 CPSY 455 Advanced Techniques in Counseling 3 Credits

 This course introduces students to advanced counseling techniques including risk management and empirically supported treatment (EST) approaches.
 In addition, students will develop knowledge in treatment planning and outcome evaluation and applying EST in a multi-culturally sensitive manner.
-The course will utilize readings, discussion, film/video clips and presentations to help therapists-in-training develop the awareness, skills, and confidence confidence needed to manage complex therapeutic processes.
+The course will utilize readings, discussion, film/video clips and presentations to help therapists-in-training develop the awareness, skills, and confidence needed to manage complex therapeutic processes.
 Emphasis will be placed on student’s professional identity development and the ability to engage in counseling relationships.

 Prerequisites: CPSY 451